Flutterwave/Node-v3/documentation/virtualCard.md

 ## Unblock Virtual Cards

-This describes how to unblock a virtual card
+This section describes how to unblock a virtual card.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');